-61) To increase gas mileage, automobile manufacturers make cars small and light.
-Large cars absorb more of the impact of an accident than small cars but yield lower gas mileage.
-These facts suggest that a negative relationship exists between safety and gas mileage.
+61) To increase fuel efficiency, automobile manufacturers make cars small and light.
+Large cars absorb more of the impact of an accident than small cars but yield lower fuel efficiency.
+These facts suggest that a negative relationship exists between safety and fuel efficiency.